Preshh0/augur/CONTRIBUTING.md

 ## Keeping in sync with the Augur Repository

-Remeber to sync your fork with the main branch regularly.
+Remember to sync your fork with the main branch regularly.
 To do this:

 Go to github and copy the url of the main Augur repo